Zilola-Nazarova/awesome_books/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-Future features will be implemented in new branches and will:
+Future features may include:
-- refactor the code to use JavaScript classes.
-See the requirements [here](https://github.com/microverseinc/curriculum-javascript/blob/main/books/m2_plain_js_classes_v1_1.md);
+- design improvements;
-- add the navigation to convert it into a fully functional website.
-See the requirements [here](https://github.com/microverseinc/curriculum-javascript/blob/main/books/m4_full_website_v1_1.md);
+- additional functionalities.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>